lwvmobile/m17-fme/docs/Example_Usage.md

 'h' key, Toggle High Pass Filter on CODEC2 Output
 'q' key, Quit

-// Packet Functionality
+// Packet and Data Functionality
-'o' key, send OTAKD Encryption Key Delivery Packet over RF 'p' key, send OTASK Signature Key Delivery Packet over RF 't' key, send SMS Data Packet over RF or IP
+'o' key, send OTAKD Encryption Key Delivery Packet over RF 'p' key, send OTASK Signature Key Delivery Packet over RF

+'t' key, enter and send SMS Text Message over RF or IP 'u' key, enter and send Raw Data Packet over RF or IP 'w' key, Load Arb Data as Text Message for Stream

-  NOTE: if sending with 't' and OTAKD and/or OTASK are enabled, OTAKD and OTASK packets are also delivered via RF and IP
+  NOTE: if sending with 't' or 'u' and OTAKD and/or OTASK are enabled, OTAKD and OTASK packets are also delivered via RF and IP

+  NOTE: hitting 't', 'u', or 'w' and entering blank data will zero out entered data/text, and will revert 1600+arb to 3200.

 // Modulation and Demodulation
 'r' key, Toggle RRC Input / Output Filtering